RobotecAI/ros2-for-unity/README-UBUNTU.md

-# ROS2 For Unity - Ubuntu 20.04
+# ROS2 For Unity - Ubuntu 20.04 and 22.04

-This readme contains information specific to Ubuntu 20.04.
+This readme contains information specific to Ubuntu 20.04/22.04.
 For general information, please see [README.md](README.md)

 ## Building